trillian/trillian/road_map.md

 ## Road Map

+Some of these steps depend on previous steps; others can be performed in parallel.
+The roadmap reflects these dependencies through milestones; each top level item within a milestone does not have prior dependencies.

+###### Milestone 1: Create one data set

  * Design a database schema for the Trillian “command and control” server.
 It will need to manage the users, data available, and the jobs submitted to the server.
  * Add the first data source: imaging data from the [Sloan Digital Sky Survey](http://www.sdss.org/dr12/) (SDSS).
 Data added will be the subset of the SDSS covering [Stripe 82](http://www.physics.drexel.edu/~gtr/vla/stripe82/Deep_VLA_Observations_of_SDSS_Stripe_82.html), but Trillian will need to know what the entire footprint of the survey is.

  * Add a second data source.
  * Add further data sources as resources allow.
 Sources can be assigned each to interested individuals.
  * Design the basic Trillian data access API.
 This includes specifying the kind of data requested (catalog, imaging, etc.), wavelength range, magnitude range, location on sky, etc.